 Error Codes (Any Appliance)

-- Look up the specific code in the manufacturer app or manual before calling.
-Many error codes have simple DIY resolutions.
-Others are clear calls for professional service — especially if the code returns after you've cleared it.
+- Look up the specific code in the manufacturer's app or printed manual before calling for service.
+Many error codes have straightforward DIY resolutions.
+Others — particularly those that return after you've cleared them — are reliable indicators that professional appliance repair diagnosis is needed.

 What to Do If Your Appliance Doesn't Have Smart Sensors